 Digital transformation in the finance industry is 50 years in and still going strong.
 However, today, it is no longer simply a matter of adopting new digital technologies.

 To be successful in the digital finance arena of tomorrow, you need to be able to identify and respond to evolving customer expectations.
-Consolidating services into streamlined apps, creating seamless omnichannel customer experiences, or leveraging AI to offer highly personalized financial products can all be great tactics to meet that goal.
+Consolidating services into streamlined apps, creating seamless omnichannel customer experiences, or leveraging AI to offer highly personalized financial products can all be great tactics for your digital transformation journey.

 At the same time, you don’t want to get swept up in every tech trend or hype cycle.
 Fintech disruptors didn’t disrupt the market through technology alone but used innovation to provide next-level user convenience.